 Construct wake-up frame with the destination short address and remaining time to payload frame transmission (at the end of wake-up sequence)

 Transmit wake-up frame

+Wait for up to macCSLInterval symbol time for the data request frame from the corresponding destination device.
+If the data request frame is received, then stop the transmission of wake-up sequence, perform CSMA-CA to acquire the channel, transmit enhanced acknowledgment frame with the RZ Time updated to zero.

 Transmit payload frame